 There are many changes here including the removal of cockpit view which according to the developers is because fans didn’t use them a lot.

-The game is scheduled to be released on May 31st. [reference]
+The game was released on May 31st. [reference]

 The game is developed by Codemasters and published by them too.
 Preorder bonuses for the game have also been announced with various car packs that people can get by preordering them at specific retailers.

 The cockpit mode was also said to be removed due to console constraints. [reference]

 The game has been developed for the PS3, Xbox 360, and PC.

 The game was officially announced in 2012 and a teaser video was shown.
 The game contains a lot of improvements and runs on a modified engine.
 The game is said to be pushing boundaries.

 “In single-player, split-screen and online, the next-generation of the EGO Game Technology Platform will power graphics, AI, handling and damage advancements that will immerse players in the racing experience like never before.
 Like its predecessor, GRID 2 will put the sheer thrill and adrenaline rush of the race at the heart of the experience.
 It’s what we call Total Race Day Immersion,” said Clive Moody, Executive Producer. [reference]

 “The core design philosophy for GRID 2 is that we treat the race as a character, not a consequence of simply putting cars on tracks.
 Everything that goes into the game impacts on that second-to-second, in the moment, blockbuster drama – the feel and personality of the race.”

 The cockpit view was also removed.
 The reasons for removing the it are as follows. [reference]